Center of population: Definitions

 A further complication is caused by the curved shape of the Earth.
 Different center points are obtained depending on whether the center is computed in three-dimensional space, or restricted to the curved surface, or computed using a flat map projection.

 Mean center

 The mean center, or centroid, is the point on which a rigid, weightless map would balance perfectly, if the population members are represented as points of equal mass.

 Mathematically, the centroid is the point to which the population has the smallest possible sum of squared distances.
 It is easily found by taking the arithmetic mean of each coordinate.
-If defined in the three-dimensional space, the centroid of points on the Earth's surface is actually inside the Earth.
+If defined in three-dimensional space, the centroid of points on the Earth's surface is actually inside the Earth.
 This point could then be projected back to the surface.
 Alternatively, one could define the centroid directly on a flat map projection; this is, for example, the definition that the US Census Bureau uses.

 Contrary to a common misconception, the centroid does not minimize the average distance to the population.
 That property belongs to the geometric median.